asmodeus812/nvim-fuzzymatch/README.md

 ## Features

 - **Fast**: Utilizes the built-in `fuzzymatch` function family for quick fuzzy matching.
+- **Viewport**: Only renders the visible items around the cursor to optimize performance.
 - **Non-blocking**: Designed to minimize UI blocking with batching and debouncing.
 - **Asynchronous**: Handles large datasets without freezing the UI, ensuring a smooth user experience.
 - **Customizable**: Flexible configuration options for various use cases.